bdevoe/VBA-iFormBuilder/README.md

 ## Dependencies

-Communicating with the iFormBuilder APIs requires parsing JSON data, in addition to encoding text in Base64 and hashing with SHA256.
+Communicating with the iFormBuilder API requires parsing JSON data, in addition to encoding text in Base64 and hashing with SHA256.
 All of these capabilities are provided by [VBA-Web](https://github.com/VBA-tools/VBA-Web/) from VBA-Tools.

 ## Obtaining an API token